2017 Highlights Series

 How do you deal with moving IoT messages into Cloud Foundry?
 Watch this talk from Cloud Foundry Summit Europe, in which Dave McAllister, Director of Developer Engineering at Solace, explored the idea of IoT at scale with Cloud Foundry.

 McAllister used a particle sensor to collect data with the goal being to use a message router to move data around and build a simple set of services to mimic microservices architecture.
-He used Pivotal Cloud Foundry for the project.
+He used VMware Cloud Foundry for the project.

 As he worked on this experiment, his friends at a nearby park asked if he could use his infrastructure to track dust particles in the area.
 This was a perfect opportunity for building an infrastructure for IoT at scale in the field.